emilylichtenberg/pianoplayer/README.md

 I started playing piano when I was five years old so for my Javascript project I will be creating an interactive online keyboard.
 The webpage will contain two octaves of a piano and different ways with which to interact.
 See below for additional details.

 ## Technologies
-* Howler:
-* Tonal:
+In addition to Javascript, HTML and CSS, this project uses:
+* Howler: an audio library that creates an easy way to play and manipulate large audio files.
+* Tonal: used minimally in the project but has built in methods to create chords, scales and progressions based on user input.

 ## Feature Highlight
 * Metronome: created to keep precise timing with specified bpm and time signature
-    - Initially the metronome was set up with a setInterval function but was noticing a lag between expected tick time and actual tick time.
+    - Initially the metronome was set up with a setInterval function but I was noticing a lag between expected tick time and actual tick time.
+To correct this I adjusted the interval time for each loop to subtract the previous lag.
+Each individual loop can vary from 2-7 ms but the lag resets and remains fairly precise over time.
+Code below:

 ```javascript
     startMetronome() {